- What’s On

 Karen Fricker

-Karen Fricker writes about theatre for the Toronto Star, is an editorial advisor at Intermission magazine, and is an adjunct professor of Dramatic Arts at Brock University.
+Karen Fricker writes about theatre, is an editorial advisor at Intermission magazine, and is an adjunct professor of Dramatic Arts at Brock University.

 Related Events